 Both Weligama and Mirissa are small towns endowed with beautiful beaches located 30km and 36 km from Galle Fort respectively.
 Both the towns depend upon fishing and tourism.
 The towns have a select few boutique hotels for tourists to stay.
 While you can do a day trip to this place, consider staying a night too.

 The beach at Weligama is ideal for new surfers and for learning and a school is present nearby.
 The coast of Weligama and Mirissa is popular with whale watching and spotting dolphins.
 You will have to make some serious arrangements though and it is fairly seasonal.
 Head to one of the several agencies for whale watching present around the beach.

 You can also add a tour to a nearby cinnamon plantation while here.
-Both Weligama and Mirissa have a railway station on their name connecting to the coast line.
+Both Weligama and Mirissa have a railway station in their name connecting to the coastline.